mingyu404/TellingStoriesWithData/final-project-part-one.md

 dtypes: datetime64[ns](1), float64(4), int64(10), object(13)
 memory usage: 436.6+ MB
 ```

+Complete filtered dataset used in this project can be found at [filtered data](https://drive.google.com/file/d/12FEnHLSqzG-Lvxcs3yNbyBPDKON6DXkr/view?usp=drive_link).
+The data cannot be uploaded to the Github repository since it is too large.

 I will explore the relationships among these variables to figure out the pattern of collision numbers by year, region, season, hour, etc. The following is my outline that details how I will use this dataset.